New Irish Republican Army: Actions

 On 5 March 2019 at around 12:00 pm three explosive devices were found in packages that were found in Jiffy bags at Waterloo station and City Airport in London, as well as a separate package found nearby Heathrow Airport.
 MI5 warned that the possibility of Republicans being behind the suspicious packages as "possible".
 Also on 5 March, a parcel bomb was found in the store room of the University of Glasgow at around 11:40 am.
 The West Blocks of the university were evacuated by the police and the bomb was safely detonated under a controlled explosion by a bomb disposal unit.
 Nobody was injured.
 On 11 March 2019, it was reported that a group stylising themselves as the IRA claimed to be behind the explosive devices, stating that they had sent 5 devices, but only 4 had been discovered.
 The fifth device was discovered on 22 March in a postal sorting office in the Irish city of Limerick.
 The device was addressed to Charing Cross railway station in central London.

-On 18 April 2019, rioting took place on the streets of the Creggan in Derry after PSNI launched a raid looking for munitions.
-It is believed the New IRA incited the riots; they were responsible for the fatal shooting of journalist Lyra McKee—who was not the intended victim—and later claimed responsibility and issued a statement of apology to her family and friends.
+On 18 April 2019, rioting took place on the streets of the Creggan in Derry after the PSNI launched a raid looking for munitions.
+During the unrest, a member of New IRA fatally shot journalist Lyra McKee—who was not the intended victim—and the organisation later claimed responsibility and issued a statement of apology to her family and friends.
 Using their traditional Easter Rising commemorations various other Republican groupings including Sinn Féin and Éirígí expressly called for an end to all armed actions, while others including the 32 County Sovereignty Movement condemned the attack without adding a call for the end of violence.
 The Irish Republican Socialist Party cancelled its Easter Rising commemoration in Derry as a direct result of Lyra McKee's death.
 Republican murals around the city of Derry, including the famous Free Derry Corner gable end wall, were amended over the weekend following Lyra McKee's death expressing a community desire to move away from the violence of the past and disowning the dissident groupings who desire a return to it.
 These events have been cited as a sign of change in attitude towards dissidents in traditionally Republican areas.

 On 7 June 2019, the New IRA claimed responsibility for a potentially lethal bomb discovered on 1 June fitted under the car of a police officer at a golf club in east Belfast.
 A cross-border investigation was launched.